henkbirkholz/draft-birkholz-sacm-yang-content/draft-birkholz-sacm-yang-content.md

 # SACM Component Composition

 A SACM Component able to process YANG subscribed notifications requires at least two functions:

+* a SACM Function supporting YANG Push and YANG Notification Headers and
-* a YANG push client function {{-yangpush}}, {{-yangnote}}
+* Bundles function {{-yangpush}}, {{-yangnote}}, and
 * an xmpp-grid provider function {{-xmppgrid}}

-Orchestattion of functions inside a component, their discovery as capabiliites and the internal communication of SACM content inside a SACM component is out of scope of this document for now.
+Orchestration of functions inside a component, their discovery as capabilities and the internal distribution of SACM Content inside a SACM Component is out of scope of this document. # for now

 #  IANA considerations